 The Athena Swan is a charter established and managed by Advance HE adapted for the Irish context, that recognises and celebrates good practices in higher education institutions towards the advancement of gender equality and building capacity across equality grounds enshrined in legislation.
-The process requires a rigorous self-assessment of equality in the institution, using quantitative and qualitative evidence, to identify both good practice and areas for improvement and the establishment of a four-year action plan that builds on this assessment and carries proposed actions forward.
-TUS is currently preparing for a full TUS Athena Swan Bronze Award.
+The process involves a rigorous self-assessment of equality in the institution, using quantitative and qualitative evidence, to identify both good practice and areas for improvement and the establishment of a four-year action plan that builds on this assessment and carries proposed actions forward.